-We are building a bridge between NHS England and people with a learning disability, autism or both, their families, carers and supporters.
-We want to work in partnership to make sure that people with a learning disability, autism or both are a part of NHS decision making.
+It is important that people are involved in decision making about services that partnership to make sure that people with a learning disability, autism or both are a part of NHS decision making.

-We are keen to grow The Forum and share best practice.
-If you would like to get involved with The Forum, meet with us, or share your ideas please email us or visit our Facebook page.
-You can also call us on 0113 8249686.
+We are keen to grow the Forum and share best practice.
+If you would like to get involved with The Forum, meet with us, or share your ideas please email us or call us on 0113 8249686.